Pedals2Paddles/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 What will happen
 ================

-When a radio failsafe is triggered one of the following will happen:

--  **Nothing** if the vehicle is already disarmed
--  **Motors will be immediately disarmed** if the vehicle is landed OR in stabilize or acro mode and the pilot's throttle is at zero
--  **Return-to-Launch (RTL)** if the vehicle has a GPS lock and is more than 2 meters from the home position
--  **LAND** if the vehicle has:

-   -  no GPS lock OR
-   -  is within 2 meters of home OR
-   -  the FS_THR_ENABLE parameter is set to "Enabled Always Land"

-**Continue with the mission** if the vehicle is in AUTO mode and the FS_THR_ENABLE parameter is set to "Enabled Continue with Mission in Auto Mode".
+When a radio failsafe is triggered, the copter can be configured via parameters to do nothing, land immediately, RTL, or SmartRTL.
+It can also be configured to bypass the failsafe in an Auto Mode mission, or to continue landing if already in a landing phase.

+If the copter is disarmed, no failsafe will take place.
+If the copter is armed but has landed, the copter will immediately disarm.
+If the copter is armed in Stabilize or Acro modes, and the throttle input is at minimum, the copter will immediately disarm.
+Otherwise, the copter will take the actions as configured in the parameters described below.

-If the failsafe clears (i.e. transmitter and receiver regain contact) the copter will remain in its current flight mode.
+If the failsafe clears (i.e. transmitter and receiver regain contact) the copter will remain in its failsafe mode.
 It will **not** automatically return to the flight mode that was active before the failsafe was triggered.
 This means that if, for example, the vehicle was in Loiter when the failsafe occurred and the flight mode was